sam0x17/gcf.cr/README.md

     branch: master
 ```

-Create a class that inherits from `GCF::CloudFunction` and defines a `run` method that acceptes
+Create a class that inherits from `GCF::CloudFunction` and defines a `run` method that accepts
 an argument `params : JSON::Any`:

 ```crystal